Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA

 \subsection{Impact of base model capacity}

 To examine how the capacity of the backbone model influences batch size effect, we compared two different models, LLaMA-2-7B and 13B.
 Our empirical results in Figure \ref{fig:model_shift} demonstrate that the impact of batch size remains remarkably consistent regardless of the model scale.
 This suggests that the relationship between batch size and the model capacity is scale invariant.
-From a practical standpoint, this suggests that optimal batch size configurations identified on smaller, more manageable models can be reliably extrapolated to larger models, significantly reducing the computational cost of hyperparameter tuning.
+Therefore, the batch size configurations identified on smaller, more manageable models can be reliably extrapolated to larger models, significantly reducing the computational cost of hyperparameter tuning.

-\subsection{Guidelines for Small-Scale Proxies}
+\subsection{Guidelines for small-scale proxies}

-Building on our analysis, we establish a practical strategy for constructing a low-cost proxy to identify the optimal batch size for LoRA fine-tuning.
-The batch size effect is scale invariant regarding LoRA rank and model capacity, while it is highly sensitive to the total data scale.
-In conclusion, the most reliable and efficient proxy is to employ a smaller model with a lower rank while training on the full target dataset.
+Building on our analysis, we establish a practical strategy to identify the optimal batch size for LoRA fine-tuning.
+The batch size effect is scale invariant regarding LoRA rank and model capacity, while it is sensitive to the total data scale.
+In conclusion, the most reliable proxy is to employ a smaller model with a lower rank while training on the full target dataset.
 This approach ensures high fidelity hyperparameter transfer with a fraction of the original computational overhead.